What is the true value of insulation in your home?

-Each layer plays an important role and must be taken into account and installed by an expert to ensure its life and thermal performance!
-After water damage or any other renovation work it's often recommended to replace the wall insulation to ensure that it remains effective.
+Each layer plays an important role and must be taken into account and installed by an expert.
+This is done to ensure its life and thermal performance!
+After water damage or any other renovation work, it's often recommended to replace the wall insulation to ensure that it remains effective.
 Other symptoms may indicate the time to replace the insulation such as if you were to begin feeling the cold through the walls more in cold weather.

 One of the most effective ways to do this is when the exterior siding is problematic due to its age or condition and you have the opportunity to replace it with a new one that will enhance the look of your home and its value while reducing your heating and cooling costs!
 You can read more about it and see the average prices of such work on our exterior siding page.